sa4s-serc/HarmonE/README.md

 - The test data file is named `flow_data_test.csv` and is located in the `data/pems/` directory.
 - The drift induction is performed on the `flow` column, which should represent the traffic flow (in vehicles per 5 minutes).

-This tool provides a flexible and visually guided approach to introduce controlled drift into your test data, enabling you to evaluate the robustness of the HarmonE framework under shifting conditions.
+This script provides a flexible and visually guided approach to introduce controlled drift into your test data, enabling you to evaluate the robustness of the HarmonE framework under shifting conditions.

 ## 4 Preparing the Codebase